netobserv/documents/loki_operator.md

 - Logs are by default `--log.level=warn`.
 You can set `--log.level=debug` in `gateway.go` and `opa_openshift.go` to get more logs.
-// TODO: do the same without modifying code?

 - AWS region not set for deploy-example-secret.sh
-// TODO: not sure what this script is...
-In my hack script, region is passed as a parameter If `aws configure get region` returns blank, the shell will fail.
+If `aws configure get region` returns blank, the shell will fail.
 You can force region using `aws configure --region us-east-1` for example.